 - Tracie, October 2021 bride

 Alaina is spunky and fun and full of great ideas.
-She made my fiance and I feel so comfortable during our engagement session.
-We loved all the candid photos she caught of us
+She made my fiance and I feel so comfortable during our time together.
+We loved all the candid photos she caught of us!